withastro/docs/src/pages/en/reference/adapter-reference.md

 ```

 :::caution
 This assumes your adapter definition is 1) a `default` export and 2) a function.
-Ensure this is true before adding the `astro-integration` keyword!
+Ensure this is true before adding the `astro-adapter` keyword!
 :::